Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function

 Next, for each $(x, p)$ with $|p|_x>r$, we pick a point $z_{x,p}:=\frac{r}{|p|_x} p$ on $\partial B_r$.
 Then, the convexity assumption {\bf(H1)} implies

 Since $z_{x,p}\in\partial B_r$, we infer from \eqref{gjh0}-\eqref{gjh1} that

 for all $|p|_x>r$.
 This implies $\lim_{|p|_x\to \infty} H(x, p, -\rro)=+\infty$, uniformly in $x\in M.$ \end{proof}

-\textbf{Acknowledgments.} This research was initiated while I was visiting Georgia Tech (December 2018 -- March 2019), whose warm hospitality is gratefully acknowledged.
-It was completed while I was working at the University of Padova as a postdoc.
-I am particularly grateful to Albert Fathi for many stimulating discussions during my visit at Georgia Tech, and for his careful reading of the manuscript and his valuable comments.
-I wish to thank Wei Cheng and Jianlu Zhang for some helpful discussions.
+\textbf{Acknowledgments.} This work was initiated while I was visiting the Georgia Institute of Technology (December 2018--March 2019), whose warm hospitality is gratefully acknowledged.
+It was completed while I was working at the University of Padova.
+I am particularly grateful to Albert Fathi for many stimulating discussions during my stay at Georgia Tech, and for his careful reading of the manuscript and valuable comments.
+I wish to thank Wei Cheng, Jun Yan and Jianlu Zhang for some helpful discussions.
 I also would like to thank Gabriella Pinzari for her support.
-The author was partially supported by the ERC Project 677793.
+This research is funded by the ERC Project 677793 StableChaoticPlanetM.

 [1]{$^{#1}$}